Linux/Unix internals: x86_64 CFLAGS/CXXFLAGS

 Published: December 29th, 2024

-Updated: January 5th, 2025
+Updated: July 3rd, 2025

-Because this is a huge rabbit hole, there are some things I won’t be doing in the interest of time.
+Because this is a rabbit hole, there are some things I won’t be doing in the interest of time.
 They’re listed in the Caveats section.

 Some relevant documentation can be found in these places: